 Alba Court Residences & Adult Day Care Center is a 109-bed state of the art new construction located in the heart of New Smyrna historic district.
-There are several floor plans that include both studio and one-bedroom units, as well as a memory care secured wing.
-Amenities will include a beauty salon, exercise room, library, large activity area, outdoor patio, home health therapy center, computer and TV area.
+We offer a variety of floorplans, including both studio and one-bedroom units as well as a secure memory care wing.
+Amenities include a beauty salon, library, large activity area, outdoor courtyard, home health therapy center, a movie room, a cafe and more.

-An adult day care center will be located adjacent to the main building.
-Both market rate, as well as affordable units, will be available.
+An adult day care center is located adjacent to the main building.
+Both market rate, as well as affordable units, are available.
 Government subsidies like Medicaid, Veterans Aid and Attendance benefits, long term care insurance, among others, are welcome.
-For the convenience and safety of the residents, a covered entrance to the community will be provided.
-Each resident will be assessed to determine their appropriate services.

 Since 1995, the Mia companies and its affiliates have consulted on senior housing development and managed senior living facilities.
 For two decades, the companies have managed over 1,000 units including continuum-of-care and assisted living facilities.
-In the State of Florida we have developed and operated adult day care facilities.
+In the state of Florida they have developed and operated adult day care facilities as well.

 Prior to founding Mia Senior Living, Ms. Bretos served as Florida Secretary for Aging & Adult Services and AARP State Legislative Representative for Florida, Puerto Rico and the Virgin Islands.
 Ms. Bretos was the project director for the World Health Organization Regional Teacher Center for Southeast Asia and CEO of The College of Law in Sydney, Australia.

 Ms. Bretos has drafted and successfully advocated for several successful bills creating Medicaid funding for services in seven states.
 In 2003, Ms. Bretos introduced the idea of creating a national demonstration project to the Department of Housing & Urban Development (USHUD) to provide assisted living services to seniors and disabled adults living in public housing.